Battle of Arnhem: Honours and memorials

 The British and Commonwealth system of battle honours recognised participation in fighting at Arnhem in 1956, 1957 and 1958 by the award of the battle honour Arnhem 1944 to six units.
-After the liberation of the Netherlands, the Grave Registration units of 2nd Army began the task of identifying the British dead.
+After the liberation of the Netherlands, the Grave Registration units of the Second Army began the task of identifying the British dead.
 They were buried together in a field that is on permanent loan to the Commonwealth War Graves Commission just north of Oosterbeek.
 There are nearly 1,800 graves in what is now known as the Airborne Cemetery, ¾ of which are for those killed during the 1944 battle.
-By 2003, there were still 138 men unaccounted for, and human remains, equipment and weaponry continue to be dug up in the farmland around the city.
+By 2003, there were still 138 men unaccounted for and human remains, equipment and weaponry continue to be dug up in the farmland around the city.

 In Germany, the battle was treated as a great victory and eight men were awarded the Knight's Cross of the Iron Cross.
-The German dead were gathered and buried in the SS Heroes Cemetery near Arnhem, but after the war they were reburied in Ysselsteyn.
+The German dead were gathered and buried in the SS Heroes Cemetery near Arnhem but after the war they were reburied in Ysselsteyn.

 The Airborne Museum at the Hotel Hartenstein.

 The shattered Arnhem road bridge was briefly replaced by a succession of Bailey bridges before being rebuilt in the same style as the original.
-It was renamed John Frostbrug (literally 'John Frost Bridge') on 17 December 1977.
+It was renamed John Frostbrug (John Frost Bridge) on 17 December 1977.
 On 31 May 2006, HM Queen Beatrix of the Netherlands conferred two honours on the Polish forces who fought at the battle.
 The Polish 1st Independent Airborne Brigade was awarded the Dutch Military William Order for gallantry and Stanisław Sosabowski was posthumously awarded the Bronze Lion.
 In February of that year, an appeal was launched to raise funds so that a memorial to General Sosabowski and the brigade could be erected.
 The memorial was unveiled in September 2006 in a ceremony that sought to undo the injustice of 1944.